Patronage and the Status of the Artist

 A pizza comes to mind -- ordered from the cook at the local pizza parlor -- "I'll have a large pie with pepperoni," or a birthday cake from a baker "I'd like a Chocolate cake with mocha icing and blue letters that say 'Happy Birthday Jerry.'"
 Or perhaps you ordered a set of bookshelves from a carpenter, or a wedding dress from a seamstress?

-Well, this was also true in the Middle Ages and for much of the Renaissance.
-The artist was seen as working with his hands, and so he was not considered to be terribly important.
-Artists were considered to be skilled laborers or artisans, no more.
+In the Middle Ages and for much of the Renaissance, the artist was seen as someone who worked with his hands.
+They were considered skilled laborers or artisans.
 This was something that Renaissance artists fought fiercely against.
 They wanted, understandably, to be considered as thinkers and innovators.
 And during the Renaissance the status of the artist does change dramatically (a topic we will return to later on!), but it would take a while for artists to become the geniuses we tend to imagine them as today.

 What made a painting valuable in the past?